Updated: 6 days ago

 In the fall, you are also going to experience an equal balance between light and darkness since the midnight sun is disappearing and days and nights are becoming roughly the same length.

 This means that you’ll be able to start spotting the northern lights, now with lower temperatures and dark nights.
-That is more likely to happen in the northern parts and closer to the winter, so going there in October is a good bet if you want a fall holiday and a chance of spotting the lights.
+That is more likely to happen in the northern parts and closer to the winter, so going to Iceland in October is a good bet if you want a fall holiday and a chance of spotting the lights.